-viewed as the starting point including the site design of new buildings.
+New construction should be contemporary but compatible with existing buildings in their setting and within the historic district as a whole.
+The immediate block face is viewed as the starting point including the site design of new buildings.
 Building site design should reinforce the established character of the historic district and the visual continuity of the streetscape.

-These Guidelines will be the main source in determining the congruity of proposed EXTERIOR changes in residential historic districts that are visible from the public right of way.
+These Guidelines will be the main source in determining the congruity of proposed EXTERIOR changes in residential historic districts that are visible from the public street.